 You need to build relationships with media outlets from the outset.
 “Ask not what a journalist or influencer can do for you, but what you can do for a journalist or influencer.”
 It’s all about a give-and-take relationship.
 Some ways to build relationships with journalists are through networking at events, engaging on social media, and offering an expert comment on news stories.
 Something as simple as alerting a journalist about a typo a story they’ve published could go a long way towards building trust with that journalist.

 When you are developing your pitch, it is important to evaluate just how important and newsworthy it is from the media outlet’s perspective.
 You can measure this with 5 factors: timing, significance, proximity, prominence, and human interest.
 Understanding these factors will give you a realistic idea of the type of publication you should reach out to.

 There are different types of tech PR, so let’s dive in:

 1. Press releases

 As mentioned before, you need to develop a relationship with media outlets so you can partner with them to build a favorable brand image and gain more coverage.
-Press releases make the media’s work easy because they contain all the important pieces of the story you want a journalist to tell.
+Press releases make the work of the media easy because they contain all the important pieces of the story you want a journalist to tell.
 A media outlet will especially appreciate you taking time to tailor the story to their audience.
 This will convince them of the story’s relevance and help them build a compelling story.